www.SaveSouthwarkWoods.org.uk | firstname.lastname@example.org | @southwarkwoods | Facebook Page Save Southwark Woods

 Southwark Council has denied to the Evening Standard it is committed to the mass exhumation of the remains of thousands of dead buried in the Camberwell Cemeteries, to sell off their graves as ‘new’ burial plots for profit.

 For a video about Southwark Council’s Cemetery Reuse Strategy, a Southwark Council spokesperson told the Evening Standard “we are not committed to reuse”.

-But the truth in fact is that in 2012, Southwark Council Cabinet legally agreed and adopted a Cemetery Reuse Strategy based on the 'reuse' of all possible graves - the largest grave 'reuse' project in UK history.
+But the truth in fact is that in 2012, Southwark Council Cabinet legally agreed and adopted a Grave Reuse and Reclamation Burial Strategy based on the 'reuse' of all possible graves - the largest grave 'reuse' project in UK history.

 Southwark Council’s own website states:

 “The council’s cemetery strategy prioritises the re-use and reclamation of public and private graves (the law states that graves older than 75 years could be re-used for burial).”

 Over a million pounds has already been spent planning and implementing the first stages of Southwark’s Cemetery Reuse Strategy.